-The Responsible Entity has did not updated the Cyber Security Incident response plan(s) or notified each person or group with a defined role within 60 and less than 90 calendar days of any of the following changes that the responsible entity determines would impact the ability to execute the plan: (3.2) Roles or responsibilities, or Cyber Security Incident response groups or individuals, or Technology changes.
-(Part 3.2) determines would impact the ability to execute the plan: (3.2) Roles or responsibilities, or Cyber Security Incident response groups or individuals, or Technology changes.
-(Part 3.2) R4 The Responsible Entity notified E-ISAC and NCCIC, or their successors, of a Cyber Security Incident that was an attempt to compromise a system identified in the "Applicable Systems" column for Part 4.2 but failed did not to-notify The Responsible Entity failed to did not notify E-ISAC or NCCICCISA, or their successors, of a Cyber Security Incident that was an attempt to compromise, as determined by applying the criteria from Requirement R1, Part 1.2.1, a system The Responsible Entity notified E-ISAC and NCCIC, or their successors, of a Reportable Cyber Security Incident but failed todid not notify or update E-ISAC or NCCICCISA, or their successors, within the timelines pursuant to Part 4.2.
-(Part 4.2) The Responsible Entity failed to did not notify E-ISAC and NCCICCISA, or their successors, of a Reportable Cyber Security Incident.
-(Requirement R4)
+D.# Time VRF Violation Severity Levels (CIP-008-6) R # Horizon Lower VSL Moderate VSL High VSL Severe VSL of any of the following changes that the responsible entity determines would impact the ability to execute the plan: (3.2) • Roles or responsibilities, or • Cyber Security Incident response groups or individuals, or • Technology changes. determines would impact the ability to execute the plan: (3.2) • Roles or responsibilities, or • Cyber Security Incident response groups or individuals, or • Technology changes.
+R4 Operations Assessment Lower The Responsible Entity notified E-ISAC and NCCIC, or their successors, of a Cyber Security Incident that was an attempt to compromise a system identified in the "Applicable Systems" column for Part 4.2 but failed to notify or update E-ISAC or NCCIC, or their successors, within the The Responsible Entity failed to notify E-ISAC or NCCIC, or their successors, of a Cyber Security Incident that was an attempt to compromise, as determined by applying the criteria from Requirement R1, Part 1.2.1, a system identified in the The Responsible Entity notified E-ISAC and NCCIC, or their successors, of a Reportable Cyber Security Incident but failed to notify or update E-ISAC or NCCIC, or their successors, within the timelines pursuant to Part 4.2.
+(4.2) OR The Responsible Entity failed to notify E-ISAC and NCCIC, or their successors, of a Reportable Cyber Security Incident.
+(R4)